microsoft/azure-devops-rust-api/azure_devops_rust_api/README.md

 # Azure DevOps Rust API

 > This is an unofficial Azure DevOps Rust API crate.
+>
-> It is in early development and only a small subset of function has been tested, so there will be issues and breaking changes.
+> It is in early development and only a subset of function has been tested, so there will be issues and breaking changes.
+>
 > If you find any issues then please raise them via [Github](https://github.com/microsoft/azure-devops-rust-api/issues).

 ## Overview